Benchmarking Report.

 A DeafBlind Services Group was established in Newport in 2002.
 The Group meets quarterly, is chaired by the Service Manager for Adults with Disabilities and is multi-agency in nature.
 It has been involved in a number of tasks, including:

-• developing a strategy for future service development which will be included in
+- developing a strategy for future service development which will

 departmental service plans and discussed within the Health, Social Care & Wellbeing policy groups.